bateman/python_pyenv_poetry_template/docs/index.md

 System
- clean                 Clean the project - removes all cache dirs and stamp files reset                 Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) python                Check if Python is installed - install it if not virtualenv            Check if virtualenv exists and activate it - create it if not update                Update Poetry
+ clean                 Clean the project - removes all cache dirs and stamp files reset                 Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) python                Check if Python is installed virtualenv            Check if virtualenv exists and activate it - create it if not poetry                Check if Poetry is installed poetry-update         Update Poetry
 Project
  project/all           Install and build the project, generate the documentation project/install       Install the project for development